sourin1506/MovieRecommend/README.md

 (vi)Adding Average Rating & Total Number of User Rated a Particular Movie as a new feature

 Backend
 The goal of the flask backend is to create an ML powered REST API to recommend a list of movies.
-Machine learning models can’t be used in real life applications like mobile apps or websites or desktop clients directly and hence the need of a robust application comes into picture.
+Machine learning models can’t be used in real life applications like mobile  app or websites or desktop clients directly and hence the need of a robust application comes into picture.
 For this we used:
 ● ML Recommendation Model
 ● Flask : a web framework in Python that provides you with tools, libraries and technologies that allow you to build a web application.
 ● Heroku : PaaS Hosting platform.